Magdalena Skipper: Career and research

 After completing her PhD she joined the Medical Research Council (MRC) Laboratory of Molecular Biology (LMB) at the University of Cambridge.
 She briefly worked as a postdoctoral fellow at the Imperial Cancer Research Fund, working on the notch signaling pathway of zebrafish in gut development.

 Skipper joined Nature in 2001 as an associate editor for Nature Reviews Genetics.
 During her editorship she interviewed several high-profile scientists including Anne McLaren, Mario Capecchi and Oliver Smithies.
 In 2002 she was appointed chief editor of Nature Reviews Genetics, and was promoted to associate publisher in 2008.
-She serves on the advisory board of the Centre for Personalised Medicine at the University of Oxford.
 Skipper worked briefly as Director for Scientific Communications at the Altius Institute for Biomedical Sciences in Seattle.

 In 2018 she worked with Nature and Estée Lauder Companies to launch a global award for women in science.
 She became the first woman editor-in-chief of Nature in its 150-year history in May 2018, when she succeeded Philip Campbell.
 She has stated that she intends to ensure that science is reproducible and robust, as well as doing more to support early-career researchers.

+In 2019 the University of Nottingham, where she had taken her first degree, awarded her an honorary Doctor of Science.

+Alongside her editorial work, Skipper has taken on a number of advisory and governance roles in the international research community.
+She sits on the external advisory board of the Centre for Personalised Medicine at the University of Oxford, and is a member of the Strategic Council for Research Excellence, Integrity, and Trust, a multi-stakeholder body convened by the National Academies of Sciences, Engineering, and Medicine in 2021 to address the integrity, ethics and trustworthiness of the research enterprise.
+She has served on the International Science Council's Global Commission on Science Missions for Sustainability, and became a Foundation Fellow of the council in June 2022.
+In April 2025 she was appointed to the board of directors of the Geneva Science and Diplomacy Anticipator (GESDA), a Swiss foundation promoting science diplomacy, having contributed to its working groups since 2023.